godotengine/godot-docs/learning/step_by_step/scenes_and_nodes.rst

 .. image:: /img/node_classes.png

 From there, select the "Label" node first.
-Searching for it is probably the quickest way:
+It is under the "Control" node, but searching for it is probably the quickest way:

 .. image:: /img/node_search_label.png